Skip to main content

 Brief Summary

-To do so, researchers will compare parents receiving EASE to usual care.
+For the primary outcome analysis, area under the curve will be calculated for each participant.
+The statistical significance of the difference between arms will also be evaluated.
 Participants in both groups will complete questionnaires package at enrolment, and 4, 8, and 12 weeks, and 6 months after enrolment.
 They will also be invited to participate in optional qualitative interviews to better understand their experience.

 Sex